obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 }
 ```

-4. Adjust the callback in `main.ts` to use our extracted function
+4. Adjust the callback in `main.ts` to use the extracted function

 ```ts
 // main.ts